18 North Carolina patients may have been exposed to rare brain disease

 | WINSTON-SALEM, N.C./NEW YORK

-WINSTON-SALEM, N.C./NEW YORK Eighteen neurological patients in North Carolina may have been exposed to an incurable and fatal degenerative brain disease while undergoing surgery at the Novant Health Forsyth Medical Center because surgical instruments were insufficiently sterilized, the hospital said on Monday.
+WINSTON-SALEM, N.C./NEW YORK Eighteen neurological patients in North Carolina may have been exposed to an incurable and fatal disorder similar to "mad cow" disease while undergoing surgery at the Novant Health Forsyth Medical Center because surgical instruments were insufficiently sterilized, the hospital said on Monday.

-Surgeons operated on the 18 patients in the past three weeks using tools that had not been sufficiently sanitized after they were used on a patient who had surgery on January 18 and later tested positive for Creutzfeldt-Jakob Disease (CJD), the hospital in Winston-Salem said in a press statement.
+Surgeons operated on the 18 patients on January 18 using tools that had not been sufficiently sanitized after they were used on a man suspected of having Creutzfeldt-Jakob Disease (CJD), the hospital in Winston-Salem said in a press statement.

 "On behalf of the entire team at Novant Health, I apologize to the patients and their families for having caused this anxiety," Jeff Lindsay, president of the medical center, said at a news conference.

 The incubation period - before initial symptoms surface - can last years, the statement said.
-After the first sign of symptoms, patients die in an average of four months, it said.
+After the first sign of symptoms, most patients die within four months, it said.

 The possibility of contracting the disease through surgical exposure is very remote, the hospital said.